procrastinate-org/procrastinate/docs/howto.rst

 We sometimes know in advance that a task may fail randomly.
 For example a task fetching resources on another network.
-You can define a retry strategy on a task and procrastinate will enforce it.
+You can define a retry strategy on a task and Procrastinate will enforce it.
 Available strategies are:

 - Define a number of attempts::